List of people who have walked across Australia: Bob Hanley

 61-year-old Bob Hanley was of failing health and his doctor predicted that he would soon be confined to a wheelchair due to advanced spondylitis, with the prospects of not much more than six months to enjoy life at any level.
 Rather than taking life easy as directed, Bob set out on a walk around Australia, pushing a wheelbarrow.
-He was recognised by the Guinness Book of World Records as the holder of the record for the world's longest walk pushing a wheelbarrow, 14,500km in a few days longer than 3 years.
+He was recognized by the Guinness Book of World Records as the holder of the record for the world's longest walk pushing a wheelbarrow, 14,500km in a few days longer than 3 years.

 Marc Schinkel

 Marc Schinkel completed his unassisted walk across Australia as a meditation practice inspired by the Buddhist monks of Mount Hiei.
-He tracked his daily efforts using a Garmin triathlon watch and uploaded the gps, heart rate as well as other biometric data to each point on a Google map for his family and friends to view as he progressed.
+He tracked his daily efforts using a Garmin triathlon watch and uploaded the GPS, heart rate as well as other biometric data to each point on a Google map for his family and friends to view as he progressed.

 Marc was interviewed by Heather Ewart during his crossing of the Nullarbor Plain and appeared in the ABC's TV show Back Roads, Series 6 Episode 2, Nullarbor (Part 2) – Turning Back Time.
 He completed his walk with a 111km ultra-marathon from Northam to Cottlesloe Beach over the 1st and 2 November 2019 after failing to cross the continent twice before succeeding on his third attempt.